 Posts are entries that display in reverse order on your home page and/or blog page.
 Posts usually have comment fields beneath them and are included in your site’s RSS feed.

 Media consists of the images, video, recordings, and files that you upload and use in your blog.
-Media is typically uploaded and inserted into the content when writing a Post or writing a Page.

 Pages are for content that isn’t specifically time-dependent, or which isn’t “blog content”.
 Pages can be organized into pages and subpages.
 It’s quite possible to make a website using WordPress which only contains pages.